invertase/react-native-google-mobile-ads/CONTRIBUTING.md

 yarn
 ```

----

 ## Submitting code for review

-All code changes should be submitted as a pull request to the master branch.
+All code changes should be submitted as a pull request to the `main` branch.

 The bigger the pull request, the longer it will take to review and merge.
 Try to break down large pull requests in smaller chunks that are easier to review and merge.
 It is also always helpful to have some context for your pull request.
 What was the purpose?
 Why does it matter to you?
 Tag in any linked issues.